rsysadmin-com/zammad_installer/README.md

 WARNING - do NOT run this installer again - this could wreck your existing Zammad installation!

-You will need to edit the files where the changes are needed.
+You will need to directly edit the files where the changes are needed.

 A typical case would be /etc/nginx/conf.d/zammad_ssl.conf because, say, you want to access your Zammad server using other CNAME.
 In that case, just append the new CNAME in the server_name variable (line numbers may differ):